GERMAN INTERVIEW MISTAKES: THE DOS AND DON’TS

 DON’T MAKE THESE GERMAN INTERVIEW MISTAKES

 So just what are the biggest German interview mistakes that people make?
-There are plenty of them so buckle down and get into it.

 1) Showing Up Late

+People always go on about punctuality being important to Germans, but if you’ve been reading our guides for long enough now, you’ll know we avoid shallow stereotypes like this.
 Being on time for an interview is a no-brainer for anyone, anywhere.
 In fact, you should show up at least 10 minutes early so you can get settled in and take a few moments for yourself before the interview starts.
 This way, you go into the interview feeling more relaxed and ready versus coming into it stressed and rushed.

-Of course, things happen and you could be late for an interview in Germany.
-Don’t panic and get in touch with your contact right away (so make sure you have that information noted beforehand).
+Of course, things happen, and you could be late for a job interview in Germany.
+Don’t panic, and get in touch with your contact right away.
+Make sure you have that information noted beforehand so you don’t have to spend a long time searching for it.
 Send an email or text, or make an old-fashioned call to explain your reasons and discuss how to proceed.
-If the hiring manager or recruiting doesn’t show understanding for your lateness, it’s a HUGE red flag and likely not a place where you’d want to work.

 2) Forgetting to Say Thank You

-The simple act of saying thanks can go a long way after you’ve had a job interview and could potentially make you stand apart from other candidates.
+The simple act of saying thanks can go a long way after you’ve had a job interview and potentially make you stand apart from other candidates.
 All you need to do is fire off a quick email thanking the interviewer(s) for their time, share details about what you liked, and reaffirm your desire to take on the given role.

-Check out our guide about sending thank you notes after a job interview.
+ℹ️ Check out our guide about sending thank you notes after a job interview.

 Another thing to be mindful of is your self-awareness about how much of an expert you are on any given topic.
 Baking cookies a few times doesn’t make you a pastry chef, taking one Codecademy course doesn’t make you a software engineer, or suffering a few weeks on Duolingo doesn’t make you fluent in a language.